-Drawing on our experience dealing with labor unions, we counsel clients on labor/management relations, advising on and litigating issues under the National Labor Relations Act (NLRA) and the Railway Labor Act (RLA).
+Drawing on our experience dealing with labor unions and organization campaigns in the United States, we counsel clients on labor/ management relations, advising on and litigating issues under the National Labor Relations Act and the Railway Labor Act.
 We remain at the forefront of the most critical issues employers face in both union and nonunion workplaces.
 Businesses of all sizes in nearly every industry turn to us for trusted advice on navigating labor-management issues.

 Our lawyers practice before all related US federal, state, and local agencies, including the National Labor Relations Board (NLRB), the Federal Mediation and Conciliation Service (FMCS), the National Mediation Board (NMB), and the Federal Labor Relations Authority (FLRA).
 Members of our team routinely provide congressional testimony and commentary on labor-management issues.
 We represent and support employer coalitions and industry associations in labor-related litigation.

-Morgan Lewis has a long tradition of government service, with current and former members of our labor/management relations team having served as members of the NLRB.
-One of the current NLRB members was a partner in our practice prior to his appointment to the board.
-Numerous members of our team previously held positions at NLRB regional offices.
+Morgan Lewis lawyers have a long tradition of government service, with current and former members of our labor/management relations team having served as chairman (two separate team members) and members (four separate team members) of the NLRB.

 Our labor union knowledge spans many industries, including defense, education, energy, foodservice, healthcare, manufacturing, retail, and transportation.
 Combined with negotiating experience and pragmatism, we manage and resolve challenging bargaining situations.
 We partner with companies to help them meet their business objectives and achieve resolutions that provide for long-term business success.

 We negotiate in both the public and private sectors, and with national, regional, and local collective bargaining agreements.
 We represent employers in traditional collective bargaining negotiations as well as multilocation and multiemployer bargaining across industries.